I like video games and cats.

 - Forgotten Framing Device: Inverted — the author didn't think of the framing device until a few chapters in, so a good portion of the first chapter takes place in a Dream Sequence that Tempest immediately forgot and couldn't possibly have written about.

 - Framing Device: Only occasionally mentioned, the fic is meant to be Tempest's journal.
-Because it's an in-character journal, she occasionally skips things she doesn't think are worth writing down, and sometimes an "editor's note" shows up.
+Because it's an in-character journal, she occasionally skips things she forgot or doesn't think are worth writing down, and sometimes an "editor's note" shows up.

 - Hand Wave: The reason Organization XIII is back turns out to be the Kingdom Hearts Encoder did it.
 Remember, that device Ansem said "anything could happen" when it exploded?
 Well, turns out "resurrecting several antagonists" is a subset of "anything".